DefiLlama/careers/README.md

 - You want a structured work environment.
 Defillama is just not this, we have no sprints, tickets, managers or anybody telling you what to do or when to work.
 - You have low intrinsic motivation: Most people at defillama work independently, so if you don't have a strong intrinsic motivation it's very likely you'll get demotivated and stop working.

-## Anon-friendly
-Right now every single llama working on defillama is anonymous.
-I don't know their names, where they live nor their gender.

-We believe that where you're from, credentials, gender and anything else shouldn't matter, the only thing that matters is your ability to do the job well.
-For this reason we welcome contributors that are completely anon, we just require an eth address to send salary to and that's it, no need to doxx to us or to anyone.

-There's already been multiple instances where we rejected applications from FAANG engineers in favor of applications from complete anons that contributed much more to defillama.

 ## Employee benefits
 - Discord nitro
-- Co-invest in any angel deals that 0xngmi gets
 - Custom llama pfp made just for you

 ## Impact